 E3b: There is an interactive effect of gender and WMH progression on global cognitive function where in women WMH progression is associated with less decline in global cognitive function.

-If the interactions are not significant, we will report gender-stratified results for according to the SAGER guidelines (Heidari et al. (2016)).
+If the interactions are not significant, we will report gender-stratified results according to the SAGER guidelines (Heidari et al. (2016)).
 Finally, we will explore the spatial distribution of incident WMH depending on the risk factor profile and test the mediating effects of WMH on the association of vascular risk factors and cognitive function.
 For a summary table of planned analysis, see Table .

 Methods